Add a Local HttpRequest Endpoint#

 -

-Add a certificate authority.
+Add a certificate authority (CA).

 You can turn off the Don't check certificate authority toggle to bypass certificate validation, but this isn't recommended as it may compromise connection security.